BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 One could argue that the communalist movement triggered a shift away from traditional politics.
 It redirected the attention to the self---an existential move---as the foundation of political change, aligning closely with the rising tide of neoliberal ideology, i.e. the liberation of the market from the state, and the Left had no answer to that.
 Whereas JFK once spoke of *obligations* to society, Reagan and Clinton advocated for *personal responsibility* as the ultimate solution to numerous societal issues.
-Not to mention that during this period, dictators, supported by neoliberal ideology and U.S. exceptionalism, subjugated their citizens in South America to "free" the market at the cost of material realities of normal citizen.
+In Europe, Thatcher famously declared the *non-existence of society*, and throughout the Western world, privatization was celebrated.
+It is also worth noting that during this period, dictators---backed by *neoliberal ideology* and U.S. *exceptionalism*---oppressed their citizens in South America, purportedly to "free" the market at the expense of the ordinary citizens' material realities.

 The missing component, perhaps crucial to realizing the *fever dream* of democratizing social, economic, and ecological life, was the capacity for negotiation.
 A decentralized solution, entailing a restructuring of the communication network, seemed ideal.
 Instead, the cultish disruption centered on conferring power to the "right" people.
 But the question remained: who determines who the "right" people are?
-Ultimately, the tension between individual freedom and communal unity collapsed under the strain of external pressures and inherited power dynamics.
+Ultimately, the tension between *individual freedom* and *communal unity* collapsed under the strain of external pressures and inherited power dynamics.

 ## Today's Cults

-Today, the cultish ethos is evident in *Silicon Valley*.
+Today, the the cult-like ethos is clearly evident in *Silicon Valley*.
-Many representatives of the IT industry argue against regulation, promising a new and improved society or for a specific kind of regulation to secure their monopoles.
+Many representatives of the IT industry argue against regulation, promising a new and improved society.
+Alternatively, they might push for a particular kind of regulation to secure their monopolies.
-Regrettably, this faith in doing good has fostered an anti-democratic mindset characterized by hubris.
+Regrettably, this belief in doing good has nurtured an anti-democratic mindset marked by overconfidence.
 Simultaneously, a significant portion of the fragmented *working class* venerates their corporate overlords.
-And the ones who are left behind and do not benefit from any of this progress, tend to the Right while liberals are mistaken to be "the Left".
+And the ones who are left behind and do not benefit from any of this progress, tend to the Right.

 >Do not stifle our creativity and we will build you new gadgets.